JCSnap/cli-tools/README.md

 Here are the descriptions of the various tools in this repository and how to use each of them.

 ### checkduplicates
 Check for file duplicates in the directory stated.
-For example, use the following command
+For example, use the following command.
 ```
 checkduplicates ~/Downloads
 ```